The Blacksmith’s Dilemma

 "His Majesty says you are to go and see him immediately.
 He has a job for you to do," said the messenger.

-Wakaluga reached the palace and was shown into a little room by the gate, where he waited some time until the king was ready to receive him.
+Wakaluga reached the palace and was shown into a little room by the gate, where he waited some time until the King was ready to receive him.
 Then he was ushered into the inner courtyard.
-There sat the king on a stool carved from a single piece of tree trunk.
+There sat the King on a stool carved from a single piece of tree trunk.

 The blacksmith bowed low to the ground.
-When he rose, the king said, "I have sent for you, the most skillful blacksmith in the entire land, because I have a very special task to give you."
-He clapped his hands and several servants appeared with their arms full of odd-shaped pieces of iron, which they placed at the king's feet.
+When he rose, the King said, "I have sent for you, the most skillful blacksmith in the entire land, because I have a very special task to give you."
+He clapped his hands and several servants appeared with their arms full of odd-shaped pieces of iron, which they placed at the King's feet.

-"You are to take this iron and change it into a man," said the king.
+"You are to take this iron and change it into a man," said the King.
 "Not just a statue, but a living iron man who can walk and talk and think, and who has blood in his veins."

 Wakaluga was flabbergasted.
-He searched the king's face to see whether perhaps this was a joke, but the king's dark eyes showed that he was quite serious.
-Everyone in the country knew that the king had the power of life and death over his subjects and that if anyone failed to carry out an order, he would be put to death at once.
+He searched the King's face to see whether perhaps this was a joke, but the King's dark eyes showed that he was quite serious.
+Everyone in the country knew that the King had the power of life and death over his subjects and that if anyone failed to carry out an order, he would be put to death at once.

 "Yes, your Majesty," replied Wakaluga, bowing low once more.

-The king's servants helped the blacksmith carry the iron back to his smith shop, and Wakaluga followed them slowly, his eyes to the ground, scarcely returning the greetings of his friends in the town, who wondered what had gone wrong.
-Later in the day they came to see him and when he told them what the king had commanded, they too fell silent.
+The King's servants helped the blacksmith carry the iron back to his smith shop, and Wakaluga followed them slowly, his eyes to the ground, scarcely returning the greetings of his friends in the town, who wondered what had gone wrong.
+Later in the day they came to see him and when he told them what the King had commanded, they too fell silent.

 So poor Wakaluga began to think his days were numbered.
 All day and all night he sat with his head in his hands, wondering how to find a solution to his dilemma.
 Of course, a number of people made suggestions.
 Could he not make an iron shell of a man and persuade somebody to get inside it and speak and walk?
 Should he run away to a far country and begin life afresh where nobody knew him?
-Someone even suggested he pay the palace cook to put poison in the king's food, since Wakaluga himself would surely die within a few days unless the king died first.
+Someone even suggested he pay the palace cook to put poison in the King's food, since Wakaluga himself would surely die within a few days unless the King died first.

 Poor Wakaluga!
 None of these suggestions would do at all.
-He became ill and thin, since he could not eat or sleep, and began roaming the bush alone, speaking his thoughts aloud as he tried to think of a plan to save himself from death.
+He became ill and thin since he could not eat or sleep, and began roaming the bush alone, speaking his thoughts aloud as he tried to think of a plan to save himself from death.

 One evening, as he walked through a deserted stretch of bush, he heard weird singing.
 Going closer to investigate, he discovered a boyhood friend of his who had now, alas, become mad and lived alone in the wild country outside of town.